ULHPC/tutorials/gpu/openacc/basics/README.md

          Generating Tesla code
           6, !$acc loop gang, vector(32) ! blockidx%x threadidx%x
 ```
-> Note: this above example is to show you how to create the parallel region using _parallel_ and _kernels_ and it quite useful  when you have a multiple regions need to be prallelized.
+> Note: this above example shows you how to create the parallel region using _parallel_ and _kernels_.
+It is quite useful when multiple regions need to be parallelized.
 However, the above example has just one parallel region.

 # _loop_ and _data management_ clauses